Planning the perfect birthday for your dog – let’s celebrate!

 3. Doggie Fancy Dress or theme your party

 Hold a Fancy Dress competition and then judge and award prizes to your guests, or theme your party.
-Just like human parties your pet party could have a theme.
-A few popular themes at the moment include a Game of Bones (Thrones) Party, a Despicable Me Dog Minion Party or a super hero party.
+Just like human parties your pet party could have a theme, like this Game of Bones (Thrones) Party.
 There are plenty of websites that sell fancy dress outfits for dogs.
 You could theme your party from the invitations to the food and games.

 All good parties need a bit of crowd control and your pet’s birthday party will be no different.
 A room or backyard full of excitable dogs could get out of control, and this is where your two legged guests will have to take some responsibility.
 We advise that you take overexcited party pups for a little time-out into a separate room to calm down before joining the party again.

 Make sure you set the ground rules early and closely supervise any food or even toy related games, as some dogs might not like to share.
 If you have children attending the party as well make sure they are also supervised and treat the dogs with respect.
 Have enough people there to supervise – preferably 1 adult person per 2 or 3 dogs.
 If you have a cat or other non-dog pets on the premises it might be best that they be locked safe in a room while the event occurs.

 Remember to take plenty of photos and videos!